vmatt/phpWOL/README.md

 # phpWOL
 Forked from [castab/phpWOL](https://github.com/castab/phpWOL).
 Replaced the backend with PHP_WOL developed by [Radovan Janjic](https://radovanjanjic.com)

-## Modifications
-- Replace backend to be able to send Magic Packet to xxx.xxx.xxx.255 broadcast address.
-- Added shutdown and restart functionality using a lightweight WinRmClient (based on [vmatt/phpwinrm](https://github.com/vmatt/phpwinrm)).

 ## Features
+- Simple web frontend built with Bootstrap & PHP, which can be run on any web server
+  - Tested on IIS, Apache & Nginx
 - Wake-on-LAN: Turn on computers remotely that have WoL enabled.
 - Shutdown: Remotely shut down Windows computers.
 - Restart: Remotely restart Windows computers.

 ## Requirements
-- PHP
+- PHP 8.0+
   - Sockets (for Wake-on-LAN)
   - CURL (for WinRM operations)
 - WebServer
 - Windows computers with WinRM enabled (for shutdown and restart operations)

-## A web-driven Wake-on-LAN and Remote Management Service
+## Overview
 This webapp allows for remote computer startup, shutdown, and restart operations.

 The Wake-on-LAN functionality works by having a PHP server within the network receive a command and then dynamically generate a WoL packet to specific computers in the same subnet.
 This circumvents the issue of many routers disabling/ignoring broadcast addresses from outside the local network.